ThePoShWolf/Curl2PS/README.md

 }
 ```

-If a curl string has escaped double quotes in one of the values, you will need to enclose that value in single quotes and the whole command in `@''@`.
+If a curl string has escaped double quotes in one of the values (`\"`), you will need to enclose that value in single quotes and the whole command in `@''@`.
 For example:

 ```
 curl -d "{\"key\": \"value\"}" https://theposhwolf.com